 The Department of Prints, Drawings, and Photographs, which originated in 1887, houses an encyclopedic collection of works on paper—prints, drawings, watercolors, photographs, illustrated books, and posters of American and European origin dating from the fifteenth century to the present.

-• Interest in design history/architecture/fashion illustration/car design
+• Demonstrated interest in design history/architecture/fashion illustration

 • Prior museum or related experience is desirable

-• Strong aptitude with computer databases
+• Demonstrated strong aptitude with computer databases